Do you have a novel, early-stage business idea?

 You must either own or have the right to use and commercially exploit all Intellectual Property Rights related to your business idea.

 This challenge is aimed at early-stage projects that have the potential to become high-growth businesses.
 Applicants need to demonstrate feasibility and early market research.

 Kickstart Challenge applications are judged on the novelty and innovation of the idea combined with clarity of planning.
 We’re looking for individuals and teams who understand what it takes to get market ready and launch a business.
 Successful applicants will be able to demonstrate product/service feasibility, a strong USP and market demand.

 Demonstration of market need

 Understanding of your market and customers

 Clarity of product/service development plan

 Viability of proposed business model

-Successful applicants are then invited to attend training sessions that prepare them to put forward a business case and 1-minute video pitch to be assessed by a panel of university representatives.
+By committing to attending our training programme in full, you'll have the tools you need to put forward a business case and 1-minute video pitch - all of which will be assessed by a panel of university representatives.

-Shortlisted business cases are then evaluated by a panel of business experts with the winners announced at our annual Converge Awards ceremony in September.How it Works
+If you make it onto our shortlist, your business case will be evaluated by a panel of business experts with the winners announced at our Awards ceremony on 5 October.